ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-4-3.md

-Chapter 4: Creating Daily, Weekly, and Monthly Lists: Examples of Individuals Who Successfully Created Daily, Weekly, and Monthly Lists
+Examples of Individuals Who Successfully Created Daily, Weekly, and Monthly Lists
 =======================================================================================================================================

 Creating daily, weekly, and monthly lists is a core component of the list-maker's mindset.
 By breaking down your tasks into manageable chunks, you can achieve greater focus and productivity, as well as reduce stress and overwhelm.